Who we are and what we do

 The full cost of administering AICIS is recovered through fees and charges paid by importers and manufacturers (introducers) of industrial chemicals.
 Read about how we recover costs.

 The Executive Director of AICIS is an independent statutory office-holder appointed by the Governor-General with specific powers and functions under the Industrial Chemicals Act 2019.
-The current Acting Executive Director is Dr Roshini Jayewardene.
+The current Executive Director is Graeme Barden.

 The Executive Director is assisted by staff in the Office of Chemical Safety in the Australian Government Department of Health, who administer the scheme and undertake the human health risk assessments.
 Staff in the Department of Agriculture, Water and the Environment undertake the environmental risk assessments under AICIS.